mysociety/theyworkforyou/INSTALL.md

     You need to preserve the directory structure which exists under pwdata, but you don't need to get *everything*.
 Most of the useful stuff is under scrapedxml.
-You'll also need the members directory in the parlparse folder, which is available from http://ukparse.kforge.net/svn/parlparse/.
-I
+You'll also need the members directory in the parlparse folder, which is available from http://project.knowledgeforge.net/ukparse/svn/trunk/parlparse/.
-    recommend either using rsync or downloading the zip files containing all the data if you want it - for more information, see http://ukparse.kforge.net/parlparse/ under "Getting the Data".
+    (and via SVN checkout).
+I recommend either using rsync or downloading the zip files containing all the data if you want it - for more information, see http://parser.theyworkforyou.com/ under "Getting the Data".

 2. Now you have that data, you are ready to import it into your database.
 You do this using a script called `xml2db.pl` which is in the `scripts` subdir.